PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interaction_Information_Processing_Fundamentals.md

 Want to know more?
 You can read this article on [Human-Centered Machine Learning!](https://medium.com/google-design/human-centered-machine-learning-a770d10562cd)

-## 5) Workshop Part 2: High-Level Design for Human-Centered AI Applications
+## 5) Datalab Preparation Part 2: High-Level Design for HCAI Applications
 Now, we're going to look at our problem-solution as if there is a human agent/servant doing all the work and interaction so we can distill how our application should respond to the user.
 If you are struggling, take a look at the [People + AI Guidebook](https://pair.withgoogle.com/guidebook) from Google, it's a great guide for designing HCAI applications!

 **Open your Block C Notes - Y1C_2022-23_ADSAI**, create a header called "HCAI High-Level Design" followed by a numeric list, and answer the following questions in it: